NinaSSawyer/ai-engineering-manager-challenge-sfl/section1_ETL/README.md

 ```
 bash
 docker-compose up -d

-This will start a database on localhost:5432 with the following credentials:

-    User: nina

-    Password: password123

-    Database: challenge_db
 ```
+This will start a database on `localhost:5432` with the following credentials:

+- User: `nina`
+- Password: `password123`
+- Database: `challenge_db`

+> **Note:** These credentials are for a local development environment only.
+In a production setting, environment variables and secret managers (e.g., AWS Secrets Manager, Vault) should be used.

 ### 2. Run the ETL Script ###